Cyrano71/TestBureauxLocaux/README.md

  `cd backend`

-2. You sepcify in the env file that you want to use the dev environment (by setting ENVIRONMENT=dev) and you provide the credentials of your dev database:
+2. You provide the credentials of your dev database in the env file :

    ```
-   ENVIRONMENT=dev
    DEV_DB_ENGINE= django.db.backends.mysql
    DEV_DB_HOST=localhost
    DEV_DB_NAME=